 Checklist: Things to do before you cancel Virgin Media

 Before you call Virgin Media or indeed decide whether cancelling your contract is really worth it, it's a good idea to make sure you have the following information to hand.

-- Check whether you're still in contract or out of contract – You can log on online at the Virgin Media website to check whether you're still under contract.
+- Check whether you're still in contract or out of contract – Sign in to your account on the Virgin Media website to check whether you're still under contract.
+You can also download the My Virgin Media mobile app and sign in to your account there to check your current contract.
 Alternatively, search your email to find the first emails sent you by Virgin Media.
 This will usually denote the start of your contract and will also contain the details of your contract length.
 From there you should be able to figure out whether you're still in your contract period or not.
-You can also phone Virgin Media, but we wouldn't advise that until a bit further into the process
+You can also chat in or phone Virgin Media, but we wouldn't advise that until a bit further into the process